sourcegraph/about/blogposts/toward-a-url-for-every-function-in-the-world.md

 <a href='https://sourcegraph.com/github.com/golang/go/-/def/GoPackage/encoding/json/-/MarshalIndent'>The source code of a Go function, MarshalIndent, on Sourcegraph</a>

-Lots of open-source projects already use these Sourcegraph URLs to refer to specific functions in their docs and bug trackers ([Django](https://code.djangoproject.com/ticket/22000), for example).
+Lots of open source projects already use these Sourcegraph URLs to refer to specific functions in their docs and bug trackers ([Django](https://code.djangoproject.com/ticket/22000), for example).

 Here are some **examples of named URLs**: